Committed to Transparency

 How Patients Benefit

-We believe the scientific exchange between healthcare manufacturers and healthcare providers is essential to the advancement of medicine and the quality of patient care.
-Science sometimes advances quickly; consultant meetings with physician experts can help identify and address potential treatment gaps, as it allows providers and manufacturers to objectively discuss medical information.
-We also collaborate with thought-leading physicians on the development of new medicines and treatments.
+We believe the scientific exchange between healthcare manufacturers and healthcare professionals is essential to the advancement of medicine and the quality of patient care.
+Consultant meetings with healthcare professionals can help identify and address potential treatment gaps, as it allows providers and manufacturers to objectively discuss medical information.
+We also collaborate with thought-leading healthcare professionals on the development of new medicines and treatments.
 These activities may lead to important medical advances that improve patients’ lives.

 Open Payments Reporting

-The Patient Protection and Affordable Care Act (ACA) is a US federal statute that requires drug, biologic, device, and medical supply manufacturers to track payments and transfers of value to US-licensed physicians and teaching hospitals and report them to the federal government for public disclosure.
+The Patient Protection and Affordable Care Act (ACA) is a US federal statute that requires drug, biologic, device, and medical supply manufacturers to track direct and indirect payments and transfers of value to ‘covered recipients’ defined as US-licensed physicians, non-physician practitioners and teaching hospitals and report them to the federal government’s Centers for Medicare and Medicaid Services (CMS) for public disclosure.
 The intention of these regulations is to provide transparency in the relationships between the healthcare industry and healthcare professionals.

 In addition to US federal laws, there are also several states with laws that impose additional restrictions or requirements on pharmaceutical manufacturers and may cover additional categories of healthcare professionals.